 Daily cleaning.

 You should wipe your countertops after every meal, especially if there has been a spillage on the counters.
-Often children’s drinks are heavy with dyes, and colorings may stain the surface if left untreated for a long time.
+Often, children’s drinks are heavy with dyes, and colorings may stain the surface if left untreated for a long time.

 We eat at the island for 75% of our meals, so it does tend to get quite messy and always needs a wipe down after cooking and eating.
 Use the best quartz cleaner you can buy.
 I prefer to use a particular stone and granite cleaner; the best one I found is this one by Method.
-It works well and brings the surface nice and shiny.
+It works well and makes the surface nice and shiny.
 Method daily granite cleaner cuts through grease and removes heavy stains like Tomato Ketchup and Curry sauce.
-It’s light enough to use a couple of times a day as a daily cleaner.
+It’s light enough to use a few times a day as a daily cleaner.

-- Tea is a problem for quartz worktops, and it can stain quite badly, so clean up any tea stains as soon as they happen.
+• Tea is a problem for quartz worktops, and it can stain quite badly, so clean up any tea stains as soon as they happen.

-- More importantly, prevention is better than cure when it comes to tea stains, so always use a coaster under drinks and never put a wet spoon or tea bag on the surfaces.
+• More importantly, prevention is better than cure when it comes to tea stains, so always use a coaster under drinks and never put a wet spoon or tea bag on the surfaces.

-- Between each meal, use a soft polishing cloth like this one, soaked in soapy water, to clean up any stains and marks you may have made from cups of tea, coffee, and kid’s drinks.
+• Between each meal, use a soft polishing cloth like this one, soaked in soapy water, to clean up any stains and marks you may have made from cups of tea, coffee, and kid’s drinks.

 Weekly cleaning